 The body’s cells produce cytokines, which are proteins that can regulate various inflammatory responses in the body.
 It is believed that inflammation in the brain triggers the plaques and tangles that lead to Alzheimer’s.

-Tau tangles are a hallmark of the disease, which is caused by abnormal changes with tau proteins that accumulate in the brain.
+Tau tangles are a hallmark of the disease, which is caused by abnormal changes in tau proteins that accumulate in the brain.

 The study was published in the Journal of Alzheimer’s Disease.